-I don’t see at all why it cannot be done, at least as temporary basis.
+I don’t see at all why it cannot be done, at least on a temporary basis.
 If you are nimble fingered and careful you might be able to reuse them a few times, maybe half a dozen or so times.

-How Many Times Cab You Use Reusable Coffee Pods?
+How Many Times Can You Use Reusable Coffee Pods?

 A very good question that has to be addressed to minimize your environmental impact and maximize your investment in reusable pods.

-SealPod: These ones are infinately reusable due to the base and they come with recyclable and biodegradable lids for them.
+- SealPod: These are infinitely reusable due to the base, and they come with recyclable and biodegradable lids for them.

 How Much Money Can You Save By Using Reusable Coffee Pods?